mozmark/ringleader/doc/main.md

 1. Proxies
 2. Configuration of a Certificate Authority (e.g. for intercepting proxies)
-3. Command registration - tools can provide descriptors which allow REST APIs to be invoked from the browser
+3. Command registration - tools can provide descriptors ([see documentation](service_commands.md)) which allow REST APIs to be invoked from the browser